 Growing antlers are composed primarily of proteins along with calcium, phosphorus, and smaller amounts of other minerals.

 Antlers become larger and heavier each year, starting with buttons on a male fawn at 4 to 5 months and developing to the full rack by 6½ years.

 The rack of a deer more than 6½ years of age usually loses its symmetry.
 Instead of the standard branched beam, it may develop many small tines.

-By late summer, blood flow to the antlers ceases causing the velvet to start drying out.
+By late summer, blood flow to the antlers ceases, causing the velvet to start drying out.
 Males begin rubbing off the sloughing velvet, polishing the hardened antlers in the process.
-Hardened antlers have low water and protein content, weakening the connection between the antler and skull which leads to shedding the antler.
+Hardened antlers have low water and protein content, weakening the connection between the antler and skull, which leads to shedding of the antler.
 Most antler shedding occurs between late December and mid-March.
 Shed antlers usually do not last long because rodents gnaw on them for their mineral content, and weather softens the antler, returning the nutrients to the forest floor.

 The uncommon females with antlers are of two types: those with velvet-covered antlers and a female reproductive tract able to bear young; and those with polished antlers that are male pseudo-hermaphrodites and have the external genitalia of a female but internally possesses male organs.
 Females that lack the ability to regulate the hormone testosterone may grow antlers.